Lisa Swales joined Pryers Solicitors as a partner, in October 2019.

 Areas of Specialism

-Lisa has experience working on wide variety of clinical negligence claims and has significant experience handling birth injury claims.
+Lisa has experience working on wide variety of medical negligence claims and has significant experience handling birth injury claims.
 She recently settled a claim for a child who suffers from cerebral palsy for in excess of 15 million pounds.
 She also has a particular interest in cases involving shoulder dystocia which lead to a diagnosis of Erbs Palsy and attempts to support those affected by Erbs Palsy by raising money for charity.

 Lisa has a wide range of experience in general clinical negligence claims too, including: